Clinton Lake Hunting

 In addition to the main body of water, waterfowl hunters can take advantage of the Coblentz Marsh, located near the Shawnee/Douglas County line on the Wakarusa River arm of the lake.

 Most hunting accidents occur because of improper gun handling.
 Two of the most common accidents are caused by hunters swinging on game and hunters mistaken for game.
-Hunter Education training and the wearing of blaze orange can reduce the chances of being involved in an accident.
+Hunter Education training and the wearing of blaze orange can reduce the chances of being involved in an accident.ect "Edit Content" from the Edit (Pencil Icon) Action Menu.

 Hunting Policies

-2. No person shall place, deposit, expose, or scatter bait while hunting or preparing to hunt on USACE lands in the State of Kansas or place, deposit, expose, or scatter bait in a manner that causes another person to be in violation of this policy.
+(1) No person shall place, deposit, expose, or scatter bait while hunting or preparing to hunt on lands and waters in the State of Kansas or place, deposit, expose, or scatter bait in a manner that causes another person to be in violation of this regulation.

-4. Nothing in this policy shall prohibit the hunting or taking of wildlife over standing crops, grain found scattered solely as the result of normal agricultural operations, or grain found scattered solely as the result of normal weather conditions.
+(3) Nothing in this regulation shall prohibit the hunting or taking of wildlife over standing crops, grain found scattered solely as the result of normal agricultural operations, or grain found scattered solely as the result of normal weather conditions.

 Clinton Lake Waterfowl Hunting Information